What We Left Unfinished

 Latif Ahmadi, Jawanshir Haidari, Asadollah Aram,

-From 1996 to 2002, the negatives of the Afghan Film Archive were bricked up behind a poster of Mullah Omar.
-In 2013, director Mariam Ghani gained access to this archive and found several unfinished films made between 1978 and 1991.
-From the literal buried treasures of the films themselves—excerpts from which whet the appetite for more—to interviews with the filmmakers, who tell stories of using real bullets and dangerous explosives, this astute, entertaining, and illuminating documentary tracks a portion of Afghan film history through the lens of the country’s complicated political history.
+From 1996 to 2002, the negatives of the Afghan Film Archive were bricked up behind a poster of Taliban leader Mullah Omar.
+In 2013 director Mariam Ghani gained access to this archive and found several unfinished films made between 1978 and 1991.
+From excerpts from the films themselves—which whet the appetite for more—to interviews with the filmmakers, who tell stories of using real bullets and dangerous explosives, this astute, entertaining, and illuminating documentary tracks a portion of Afghan film history through the lens of the country’s complicated political history.